A Causal View of Entity Bias in (Large) Language Models: Related Work

-Incorporating the concept of counterfactual inference, recent debiasing techniques have been applied across various tasks to mitigate bias.
-These tasks include question answering \cite{niu2021introspective}, visual question answering \cite{chen2021counterfactual}, text classification \cite{qian2021counterfactual}, recommendation \cite{wei2021model,zhang2021causal}, and information extraction \cite{wang2022should}.
-One dominant technique is based on causal mediation analysis (CMA) \cite{udomcharoenchaikit2022mitigating}.
-It involves decomposing the total effect (TE) into pure direct effect (PDE) and total indirect effect (TIE). \citet{niu2021introspective} and \citet{wei2021model} make a prediction by selecting the class with the highest TIE.
-TE can also be decomposed into total direct effect (TDE) and pure indirect effect (PIE). \citet{wang2022should} utilize TDE and TE to debias the relation extraction.
-Apart from debiasing, CMA can be used to analyze biases in LLMs \cite{vig2020causal,finlayson2021causal}.
+\stitle{Debiasing with Causal Intervention} LLMs have been revealed with bias problems, for which literature has paid much attention in order to mitigate their adverse effects \cite{sweeney2019transparent,zhang2020demographics,venkit2021identification,lalor2022benchmarking}.
+Recent debiasing techniques incorporate the concept of counterfactual inference, and have been applied in various tasks for bias mitigation \cite{niu2021introspective,qian2021counterfactual,wang2022should}.
+One dominant technique is based on causal mediation analysis \cite{udomcharoenchaikit2022mitigating}, which involves decomposing the total effect into pure direct effect and total indirect effect.
+In this context, \citet{wang2022should} utilize total direct effect and total effect to debias the relation extraction.
+Apart from debiasing, causal mediation analysis can be used to analyze biases in LLMs \cite{vig2020causal,finlayson2021causal}.

-In addition to intervene causal mediator, previous studies have also explored mitigating the effect of confounders \cite{keith2020text,qian2021counterfactual,feder2022causal,weld2022adjusting}.
+In addition to intervening causal mediator, previous studies have also explored confounder analysis \cite{keith2020text,qian2021counterfactual,feder2022causal,weld2022adjusting}.
 A confounder is a variable that influences both the input and the output, causing a spurious correlation between them.
 Typically, the de-confounder process applies the \textit{do}-calculus \cite{pearl2012calculus} to compute the prediction assuming that the value of the confounder variable is not the observed one but follows its natural distribution \cite{zhang2020causal,tian2022debiasing}.
+Our approach is also based on confounder analysis.
+While nearly all the aforementioned approaches request a white-box accessibility of the model with at least logits of predictions, this work represents a pilot study of deconfounder method that applies to purely black-box LLMs.